 Pressure relief valves protect the motor and the loader’s hydraulic system from pressure spikes.
 When the broom hits an object, the relief valves open and relieve pressure.
 This prevents seals or other internal components from damage due to excessive pressure.
 Virnig brooms come standard with relief valves for protection against pressure spikes.

-A Guarded, USA-Made Motor
+A Guarded, HIGH QUALITY Motor

 Look at how the motor is guarded and make sure it’s easily accessible for maintenance.
-Virnig broom motors are USA-made and are protected on the top, front, and bottom with a ¼-inch plate welded to the motor can.
+Virnig broom motors are high quality and are protected on the top, front, and bottom with a ¼-inch plate welded to the motor can.
 The guarded design offers protection and easy access for maintenance.
 Additionally, the motor on the broom is sunk into the side about four inches, which makes it less likely to get hit by obstructions while sweeping.

 Wafers will eventually need to be replaced, so ease of access and replacement cost are important to consider.
 Check the cost of replacement wafer kits before buying, and ask about how to replace them.
 Some may not be easily accessible and will take a great deal of time to replace.